Daniel Hannan: Nationalism

 Hannan is an advocate of national sovereignty and has questioned the idea that "nationalism causes war".
 Hannan has been referred to as a "British nationalist" and "British Gaullist".
 In a debate prior to the EU Referendum in Great Britain, Hannan said "Being a nation means that we are not just a random set of individuals born to a different random set of random individuals.
 It imposes on us a duty to keep intact the freedoms that we were lucky enough to inherit from our parents and pass them on securely to the next generation."
 He advocates an affinity of "English-speaking nations" which share "Anglosphere characteristics".

 After British Labour party leader Jeremy Corbyn suggested that the Elgin Marbles be returned to Athens, Hannan criticised Corbyn for "national masochism", writing in ConservativeHome that this confirms the view that Corbyn will "always and everywhere back another country against his own".
 Hannan similarly criticised former Downing Street press secretary Alastair Campbell for "cheering for the other side" after Campbell retweeted positions of Irish Taoiseach Leo Varadkar on social media while Campbell, writing in The New European, suggested that Hannan was "claiming a monopoly on patriotism."
+In a May 2012 interview to Mihail Neamțu, Hannan praised Margaret Thatcher for her refusal to accept "that our glory days were gone and that everything was irreversible", referring to the decline of the British Empire.